Eng0AI/denuvo-slides-template/slides.md

 - Patching fingerprint is conceptually easy, but takes huge amount of time
   - No real incentive to spend the time
 - As a researcher, you are happy you found the fingerprints, you don't care about patching all of them
-- This makes denuvo so strong
+- This makes Denuvo so strong
   - they make the easy challenge look hard and the hard challenge look easy

 ---